 Purchase requests are not automatically routed to your adviser.
 We recommend you email your adviser and/or governing board representative with the purchase request number to notify them of your pending request so they may approve it.

 Note: Your purchase cost may never exceed the amount indicated on your approved purchase request.
-Please anticipate fees and tip amounts in your purchase request before you submit your FTF for approval.
+Please anticipate fees and tip amounts in your purchase request before you submit your purchase request form for approval.

 Has your group or program earned funds through a fundraiser or ticket sales?
-Please complete a cash deposit form or check deposit form with your adviser's signature and bring the form along with the required documentation (listed on the deposit form) to Administration and Planning within two business days of your fundraiser or event.
+Please complete the student group deposit form for cash, checks, and wire transfers with your adviser's signature and bring the form along with the required documentation (listed on the deposit form) to Administration and Planning within two business days of your fundraiser or event.
 If you have questions on what required documentation is needed for your deposit, please email USLadmin@columbia.edu.